Frequently Asked Questions

-Q: Is there any financial support from the SSS program to the SSS participants?
+Q: Does the SSS program offer financial assistance to SSS participants?

 A: The SSS Director works with the Financial Aid Director to make sure that all the eligible program participants are receiving the full financial support including the federal Pell grant and the state UCOPE grant.
-In addition, the SSS program provides Pell grant recipients with financial support from the SSS Participation Grant.
+In addition, SSS participants who are receiving a Pell grant are eligible to apply for an SSS Participation Grant.

 Q: How and when can a student apply to the SSS program?

-A: The student must fill out a SSS Intake Form and turn it into an SSS advisor before the beginning of the fall or spring semester.
-The student will then be contacted to attend a SSS Induction during the first week of a new semester to learn more about the program.
-At the SSS Induction, students will fill out an application and have an interview with an SSS advisor.
+A: Students must fill out an SSS Intake Form and turn it into an SSS advisor before the beginning of the fall or spring semester.
+The students will then attend an SSS Application Session during the first week of the new semester during which they will learn more about the program, fill out an application, and be interviewed by an SSS advisor.

 Q: What are the student’s responsibilities once accepted?